 - Other social media advertising: Though Facebook is arguably the best social media advertising platform, Twitter, LinkedIn and YouTube are worth checking out as well, depending on your audience.
 Twitter is great for targeting hashtags, while LinkedIn is excellent for targeting professional networks.

-- Discount/promotion advertising: If you’re running a discount or free promotion on one of your books, you can apply to have it advertised in the newsletters of platforms such as Bookbub, Freebooksy/Bargainbooksy, Book Gorilla, The Fussy Librarian, Pixel of Ink, BookSends, etc. More about this here.
+- Discount/promotion advertising: If you’re running a discount or free promotion on one of your books, you can apply to have it advertised in the newsletters of platforms such as Bookbub, Freebooksy/Bargainbooksy, Book Gorilla, The Fussy Librarian, Pixel of Ink, BookSends, etc. Full list of promo sites here.

-Of course, there are other types of advertising, like search advertising (Google Adwords), Goodreads advertising, Bookbub ads, banner ads on websites, display network advertising, etc. These, however, aren’t known to produce the same effective results for most authors, however they could be just as effective (or more) if you write in a certain niche.
+Of course, there are other types of advertising, like search advertising (Google Adwords), Goodreads advertising, banner ads on websites, display network advertising, etc. These aren’t yet known to produce the same effective results for most authors, however they could be just as effective (or more) if you write in a certain niche.

 - find new audiences;